chrisquince/STAMPS_Tutorial2017/README.md

 >q()
 ```

-We have three clusters, Cluster7 and Cluster16 that have a total coverage
+We have two clusters, Cluster7 and Cluster16 that have a total coverage
 of > 100 and are 75% pure and complete, this is typically the minimum coverage necessary for strain resolution.

 ### Comparing to known reference genome assignments